Frequently Asked Questions:

 8. How long does it take to get my PR card?

-If you are applying for your PR card for the first time or renewing their card,
+If you are applying for your PR card for the first time or renewing your card,

 9. What if my PR card expires while I’m outside the country?